-Default: data dir/host name-relay-bin.index.
+Default: data_dir/host_name-relay-bin.index.

-• innodb_data_home_dir=PATH
+• innodb data home dir=PATH

 Specifies the directory where InnoDB data files reside.
 Usually the same as datadir, but can be different.
 This parameter, together with innodb_data_file_path=SIZE, determines where the InnoDB data files such as ibdata1, ibdata2, and so on, are situated within the MySQL server.